 6 – 12th grade

-30 – 60 minute classes for dancers who are turning 12 and older that expand on the foundations of tap, ballet, jazz, hip hop, and lyrical, and introduce pointe.
+30 – 45 minute classes for dancers who are turning 12 and older that expand on the foundations of tap, ballet, jazz, hip hop, and lyrical.
 Dancers continue to add new terms to their dance vocabulary and see an increased emphasis on the concepts of power, improvisation and understanding of controlled stylistic movement.
 In addition to having more agency in their own learning process, teen dancers are achieving milestones such as first pointe shoes and solo parts in choreography.

 - Ballet: dancers receive technical training which includes the positions and terminology of classical ballet.
 Those skills are applied in the center, in across the floor exercises and at the barre.
 Pointe work is offered to students who have achieved technical readiness.
 All other forms of dance require a ballet foundation in order to achieve success.